FG to invite World Champion, Joshua – Lai Mohammed - Nigeria Today

 FG to invite World Champion, Joshua – Lai Mohammed

+Some of the early years of the 27-year-old champion were spent in Ijebu-Ode, Ogun State, before he returned to the UK halfway through year seven to join Kings Langley Secondary School.

+Growing up on the Meriden Estate in Garston, Hertfordshire, Joshua was called ‘Femi’ by his friends and former teachers.

-The post FG to invite World Champion, Joshua – Lai Mohammed appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post FG to invite World Champion, Joshua – Lai Mohammed appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG